Mossy-Frog/Insternship/README.md

 # InsternshipIrba
-This repositery compiles most of Maxence LECHEMIA's work during his internship in the IRBA.
+This repositery compiles most of Maxence LECHEMIA's work during his end of study internship.
 The goal of the internship was to study _Burkholderia Pseudomallei_ antibiotic resistance mechanisms using bioinformatics tools.

 Transcriptomics and multi-omics packages were used during the project, such as DESEQ2 (R) and WGCNA (R)